daluchkin/machine_learning_course/06_Reinforcement_Learning/README.md

 # Reinforcement Learning

 These are my personal learning notes and experiments conducted while going through the course [Machine Learning A-Z: AI, Python & R](https://www.udemy.com/course/machinelearning/) on Udemy.
 This section covers fundamental **Reinforcement Learning** algorithms used for **decision-making in uncertain environments**, commonly applied in **multi-armed bandit problems, online advertising, recommendation systems, and game AI**.
 Reinforcement Learning is a powerful branch of Machine Learning.
-It is used to solve interacting problems where the data observed up to time t is considered to decide which action to take at time t + 1.
+It is used to solve interacting problems where the data observed up to time $t$ is considered to decide which action to take at time $t + 1$.
 It is also used for Artificial Intelligence when training machines to perform tasks such as walking.
 Desired outcomes provide the AI with reward, undesired with punishment.
 Machines learn through trial and error.

 ## Reinforcement Learning Algorithms